Arun3/Team_Ecomm/setup/README.txt

     - The application uses EclipseLink as the persistence provider, and was developed using NetBeans 6.8 and 6.9 with GlassFish 3.

+Netbeans 8 Users:
+    - If using Netbeans 8 with its accompanying Glassfish Server 4, you may need to copy the mysql connector jar from this location: in the NetBeans IDE, navigate to the Services tab on the top left.
+Click on Services -> Drivers -> MySQL (Connector/J driver).
+Right-click on it and click "Customize".
+Using the location listed here, copy the mysql-connector-java jar to inside your GlassFish installation directory: ~/glassfish-[version number]/glassfish/lib .
+Restart your IDE after this.